-- 1. When asked 'Do you want someone else to act, or speak on your behalf, about your application?'
-We recommend you answer Yes and give the name of a parent/carer. - 2.
-When asked to select your Area of Permanent Residency choose your local Council (usually Rotherham or Sheffield).
-Ask your parents who they pay council tax to if unsure. - 3.
-Under Finance and funding, select UK, Chl, IoM or EU student finance services and the place your parents pay council tax to (usually Rotherham or Sheffield). - 4.
-When completing the Education section, enter all your GCSE and equivalent qualifications (ask your teachers/ post 16 team for the exam board or use your GCSE certificates).
-Enter the qualifications you are currently studying with the end date of June of Year 13 and the grade as Pending. - 5.
-Ask your tutor for your Unique Learner Number (ULN). - 6.
+- When asked to select your Area of Permanent Residency choose your local Council (usually Rotherham or Sheffield). - Under Finance and funding, select the place your parents pay council tax to (Rotherham or Sheffield). - When completing the Education section, enter all your GCSE and equivalent qualifications (ask your teachers/ post 16 team for the exam board or use your GCSE certificates).
+Ask your tutor or Post-16 team for your Unique Learner Number (ULN).

 Below are the correct names of vocational courses: